Environmental issues in North Macedonia: Effects on health

 According to health research, it is estimated that approximately 1350 (2015) and more than 3000 people (2019) died annually due to air pollution-related causes.
 Additionally, air pollution in the country is known to contribute to lost productive days.
 According to 2015 estimates, 253 million euros were lost, mainly due to premature death, health costs and reduced productivity.

 Organs that are primarily affected by pollution are the lungs and the cardiovascular system.
 The most vulnerable population includes children between the age of 0 and 5, elderly people, people with chronic diseases, asthma patients, people who work outdoors and smokers (who have an increased risk of cardiac arrest).
 Additionally, heart diseases and strokes account for 80% of premature deaths related to pollution.
 Children are particularly prone to bronchitis and other infections due to the smaller size of their airways.
 Air pollution can have an effect on neural development and cognition that can lead to a decrease in performance and lower quality of life.

-Additionally, numerous scientific studies have shown that PM10 and PM2.5 particles in the air could lead to metabolic disorders, such as those of the liver and to neurodegenrative effects, leading to worsened memory, speech, intelligence and tumor formations in pre-born children.
+Additionally, numerous scientific studies have shown that PM10 and PM2.5 particles in the air could lead to metabolic disorders, such as those of the liver and to neurodegenerative effects, leading to worsened memory, speech, intelligence and tumor formations in pre-born children.
 It has been reported by Ratko Davidovski, a PhD in hygiene and health ecology, that several citizens of Tetovo who reported non-alcoholic fatty liver disease (NAFLD) despite leading healthy lives, which he attributed to the high levels of pollution in the air of that town.